Technical SEO

 Choose a tool or method for creating the sitemap

-There are several ways to create an XML sitemap, including using online generators, WordPress plugins, or manually creating the file using a text editor.
+There are several ways to create an XML sitemap.
 Here are some options:

 Online sitemap generators

-There are many free online tools available that can generate an XML sitemap for your website.
+There are many free online tools available that can generate an XML sitemap for you.
 Let's take the example of “XML Sitemaps generator”.

 • Go to the “XML Sitemaps” generator in your web browser.

 • Choose the optional settings for your sitemap, such as the maximum number of pages to include, change frequency, and priority.
-You can adjust these settings based on the specific needs of your website.
+You can adjust these settings based on your specific needs.

 XML sitemaps generator settings

-• Click on the "Start" button to start the sitemap generation process.
-The tool will then crawl your website and generate a sitemap XML file.
+• Click on the "Start" button.
+The tool will then crawl your website and generate a sitemap file.

 • Once the sitemap is generated, you can download it by clicking on the "Download your XML Sitemap" button.
 This will download the sitemap file to your computer.

-• Upload the downloaded sitemap XML file to the root directory of your website using FTP or any other file transfer method.
+• Upload the downloaded file to the root directory using FTP or any other file transfer method.

 Using a crawler